MAVBench/Docker/README.md

-This repo contains relavant files for either pulling the existing docker image (almost 99.99% likely what you need) or building our docker from scratch on jetson-tx2
+This repo contains relavant files for either pulling the existing docker image (almost 99.99% likely what you need) or building our docker from scratch on jetson-tx2.
+Note that docker should be used as step toward familiarzing yourself with MAVBench.
+If you are serious about using MAVBench to do research, please use the stand alone build (https://github.com/MAVBench/tx2) since utility for profiling is always available there.

 ## Cloning the Repo and Installing Prereqs
 **Installing Docker on TX2**